Why you can be Denied Michigan homeowners insurance

 To understand all the coverage’s on a Michigan homeowner’s insurance policy, read our article Understanding Michigan Homeowners insurance.

-You have to purchase a Michigan Basic policy through a licensed Michigan insurance agent.
+Finally, you have to purchase a Michigan Basic policy through a licensed Michigan insurance agent.
 If you have been denied coverage through a regular carrier, click this link to fill out your information to get a Michigan Basic Insurance Quote or call 248-277-4505 to see if you are eligible for a Michigan Basic insurance policy.